rubiefawn/remedy/shimmer.md

 Choose a creature you can see within range.
 The target must succeed on a Resist Restraint check or be Paralyzed for the duration.
 At the end of each of its turns, it can repeat this check, ending the spell's effect on it on a success.

 When you cast this spell using mana of 4th level or higher, you can target on additional creature for each spell level above 3rd.
 The creatures must be within 30 feet of each other when you target them.

+### True Strike

+_δ Auramancy (Trick)_
+**Components** V
+**Casting Time** 1 action
+**Range** 30 feet
+**Duration** Concentration, up to 1 minute

+Your magic enhances your ability to find a target's openings.
+You gain triumph on rolls against a target you can see within range on a result of 19–20 for the duration.

+#### Incompetence

+When casting this spell without aptitude, you must first succeed on a DC `10` Arcana check or the spell fails.

+#### Mastery

+When casting this spell with mastery, when the creature targeted by this spell dies or as a bonus action, you can choose a new target you can see within range.

 ### Whisper